Why has Nicola Sturgeon resigned?

 Nicola Sturgeon stunned both Holyrood and Westminster with the shock announcement that she is standing down as SNP leader and Scotland’s first minister after eight years.

-“In my head and in my heart I know that the time is now, that it’s right for me, for my party and my country,” she told a hastily-arranged press conference on Wednesday morning.
+“In my head, and in my heart, I know that the time is now, that it’s right for me, for my party and my country,” she told a hastily arranged press conference on Wednesday morning.

 Ms Sturgeon, who has been under huge pressure over her particular approach to trans rights, said her decision to quit was not a “reaction to short-term pressures”.

-Follow out live blog for latest updates on Sturgeon’s resignation
+Follow our live blog for latest updates on Sturgeon’s resignation

-She also said her resignation now “frees the SNP” on the issue of Scottish independence to choose the path it believes to be the right one without worrying about “the perceived implications for my leadership”.
+She also said her resignation now “frees the SNP” to choose the path it believes to be the right one on the issue of Scottish independence without worrying about “the perceived implications for my leadership”.

-The SNP chief suggested that she had been “wrestling” with the decision as to whether to carry on for several weeks now, saying she had to consider the “physical and mental impact” of leading the country after being in charges since 2014.
+The SNP chief suggested that she had been “wrestling” with the decision for several weeks now, saying she had had to consider the “physical and mental impact” of leading the country after being in charge since 2014.

-Ms Sturgeon was reluctant to be drawn on particular events behind her decision to quit – but November’s Supreme Court ruling which dashed hopes of a second independence referendum without Westminster approval came as a major blow.
+Ms Sturgeon was reluctant to be drawn on the specific reasons behind her decision to quit – but it is thought that November’s Supreme Court ruling, which dashed hopes of a second independence referendum without Westminster’s approval, came as a major blow.

 She was heavily criticised for initially vowing to turn the next general election into a de facto referendum on Scottish independence – with unionist parties accusing her of being completely “out of touch” with public opinion.

-The SNP boss then disappointed many nationalists by dropping the firm pledge, instead putting various options to the party membership at a special conference this March, including making the next Holyrood election a de facto independence vote.
+The SNP boss then disappointed many nationalists by dropping the firm pledge, instead deciding to put various options to the party membership at a special conference due to be held in March, including making the next Holyrood election a de facto independence vote.

 But the idea remains unpopular.
 Earlier this week, a poll found that two-thirds of Scottish voters are opposed to the idea of a general election being used as a de facto vote on independence.